meltyness/cef-tex/README.md

 - Chromium Embedded Framework (https://bitbucket.org/chromiumembedded/cef/src/master/)
 - Bastian Olij's Godot OpenXR Plugin (https://github.com/GodotVR/godot_openxr)

+In trying to get the codebase merged, it occurs that you'll likely need to grab:
+`src/CEFTex/x64/Release/libcef.dll`

+in order for this to work.
+Check the CEF repo listed above to figure that one out.

 Here's an annoying illustration captured in Godot: https://www.youtube.com/watch?v=-Pw1xs2w3gc

 There are some improvements pushed here, the controller code transitioned to a